tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/SDK文档/PHP SDK/快速入门_intl_en.md

     echo "$e\n";
 }

-## Upload (advanced upload API, which uses multipart upload by default and supports files of up to 50 TB)
+## Upload (advanced upload API, which uses multipart upload by default and can upload files of up to 50 TB)
-### Uploading an In-memory String
+### Upload strings in memory
 try {
     $bucket = "examplebucket-1250000000"; // Bucket name in the format of BucketName-APPID
     $key = "exampleobject";